Bassano del Grappa

 Bassano del Grappa (Basan or Bassan, [baˈsaŋ]) is a city and comune, in the Vicenza province, in the region of Veneto, in northern Italy.
-It bounds the communes of Cassola, Marostica, Solagna, Pove del Grappa, Romano d'Ezzelino, Campolongo sul Brenta, Conco, Rosà, Cartigliano and Nove.
+It bounds the communes of Cassola, Marostica, Solagna, Pove del Grappa, Romano d'Ezzelino, Valbrenta, Lusiana Conco, Rosà, Cartigliano and Nove.
 Some neighbourhoods of these communes have become in practice a part of the urban area of Bassano, so that the population of the whole conurbation totals around 70,000 people.

-The 16th century painter Jacopo Bassano was born, worked, and died in Bassano, and took the town name as his own surname.
+The 16th-century painter Jacopo Bassano was born, worked, and died in Bassano, and took the town name as his own surname.